epfl-si/jahia2wp/docs/INSTALL_DETAILED.md

     you@host:~/jahia2wp$ cp local/.env.sample local/.env

 The make commands will use those values as defaults, and also pass them to docker-compose as needed.
-Speaking of docker, you wille execute python code and tests inside a container, with local volumes.
+Speaking of docker, you will execute python code and tests inside a container, with local volumes.
 The container user (`www-data`, uid `33` in the container) will need write access on those volumes, hence you need to set some group permissions beforehand.

     you@host:~/jahia2wp$ sudo chown -R `whoami`:33 .
     you@host:~/jahia2wp$ sudo chmod -R g+w .